braitcode/dph-frontend/README.md

 ## Issues and Feedback

-If you encounter any issues or have feedback, please [open an issue](<issue-tracker-url>) on the GitHub repository, or reach out to BLARD.
+If you encounter any issues or have feedback, please [open an issue](<issue-tracker-url>) on the GitHub repository, or reach out to the Team Lead, Bright.

 ---